LacazeThomas/Train-project/README.md

 ![Postman](images/postman.png)

-### Swagger UI

-*You need to run rest container for swagger UI* [http://localhost:8081/swagger/index.html](http://localhost:8081/swagger/index.html)

 I used Insomnia to test the API.
 Insomnia is a Postman like available for REST, SOAP, GraphQL, and GRPC.
  An export is available in the repository `/Postman`.
+Insomnia is OpenSource and available on MacOS, Window, Ubuntu [here](https://insomnia.rest/download).

+### Swagger UI

+*You need to run rest container for swagger UI* [http://localhost:8081/swagger/index.html](http://localhost:8081/swagger/index.html)

 ## License
 <a href="https://github.com/LacazeThomas/Train-project/blob/main/LICENSE">MIT</a>